nurbujang/pands-project/README.md

 ### Conclusion:
-A program that outputs all the above was written.
-Additional analyses done were Pearson Correlation, k-Nearest Neighbor Pearson Correlation k-Nearest Neighbor Classification Logistic Regression Decision Tree Classification Support Vector Machine Random Forest regression.
-Correlation analysis was done to .K-Nearest Neighbor was done to .
-Regression was done to .
+A program that outputs a summary of each variable to a single text file, saves a histogram of each variable to png files, and a scatter plot of each pair of variables was written.
+Additional analyses done were Pearson Correlation, box plot, k-Nearest Neighbor, Logistic Regression, Decision Tree Classification, Support Vector Machine and Random Forest.
+Model accuracy score was displayed for each test.

 ### References:
 1. https://data-flair.training/blogs/iris-flower-classification/